 - Integrate the best practices for Honors courses nationwide and follow the principles for McBride Honors course design.

 Applications are accepted on a rolling basis.
-To apply, complete the application to the right and propose a course (or courses) for inclusion in the McBride curriculum.
+To apply, complete the application at the top of this page and propose a course (or courses) for inclusion in the McBride curriculum.
 Proposed courses may be either team-taught or taught by a solo instructor, but all courses must emphasize active learning, as identified in the Course Design section of the McBride website.